op07n/XiaomiADBFastbootTools/README.md

 **Does this replace MiFlash or MiUnlock?**

-No. Fastboot ROM flashing is available so MiFlash can mostly be substituted but implementing EDL flashing or unlocking in such a simple tool would only make it unnecessarily complex.
+No. Fastboot ROM flashing is available so MiFlash can mostly be substituted but implementing EDL flashing or MIUI unlocking would only make the program unnecessarily complex.